 Blade sharpening might be the most challenging part of lawn mower maintenance, but everyone can do it.

-Keep a mental note of the way the blades are facing when you take it off.
+Keep a mental note of the way the blades are facing when you take them off.
 We don’t want to put them on backward when reattaching them!

 Get a big, sturdy socket wrench and unscrew the bolt.
 It might be on there pretty tight.

 To sharpen the blade(s), you’ll need to keep them sturdy while you hone them.
 The best way is to put them in your workbench vise.
-If you don’t have one, you can still sharpen them by holding the blades between your legs.
+You can still sharpen them if you don’t have one by holding the blades between your legs.
 You are wearing work pants, right?

 Be sure not to push and pull the file on the blade.
 Just one direction.